BOARD OF DIRECTORS

 Rhonda Clemons-Wilson is a dedicated advocate for youth development, firmly rooted in her Cleveland, Ohio, upbringing in the Glenville community.
 With over 25 years of robust experience in youth programming, she has made significant contributions during her tenure at the Cleveland Metropolitan School District (CMSD) and currently at the Cuyahoga Metropolitan Housing Authority (CMHA).

 Ms. Clemons-Wilson is a proud alumna of Glenville High School and holds both a Bachelor of Science and a Master of Science degree in Business Management from Indiana Wesleyan University.
 Furthermore, she is a mentor with the True2U program, reflecting her commitment to empowering youth and fostering positive development in the community.
+Rhonda is a member of the STLF Fund Development Committee.

 Danielle Banks